barondandi/install-omv/README.md

 I already went through several NAS builds over the years.
 From a tailored made FreeBSD kernel to spin FreeNAS, openfiler, Ubuntu Server or a QNAP system.

-In the end I turned to OpenMediaVault, as it saves me a lot of pain for the everyday administration (and I am becoming lazy), and still gives you the full power of a Debian under the hood, that allows you any sort of tailoring, or the option to tinker if anything goes really wrong.
-This last past is a must for me, as I already had the experience of _**losing all the data**_ in two of my previous NASes (ZFS corruption due to lack of memory and an underpowered Annpurna Labs CPU based QNAP).
+In the end, I turned to OpenMediaVault, as it saves me a lot of pain for the everyday administration (and I am becoming lazy), and still gives you the full power of a Debian under the hood, that allows you any sort of tailoring, or the option to tinker if anything goes really wrong.
+This last past is a must for me, as I already had the experience of _**losing all the data**_ in two of my previous NASes (ZFS corruption due to lack of memory and an under-powered Annapurna Labs CPU based QNAP).

 You might want to go through this tutorial for some of the following reasons:
 -   You have no extra/free SATA ports in your NAS and want to make sure you do a proper installation on a USB drive, wihtout it dying after few weeks or months.